mlapps/lightning-getting-started-docs/README.md

 ```

 If we run our game you can see that the outlines of the `Field` will be drawn and we can navigate over the
-game tiles, so next thing we need to do is the actual capturing of a tile by placing your marker on remote `enter` press
+game tiles, so the next thing we need to do is the actual capturing of a tile by placing your marker on remote `enter` press

 On `enter` we first check if we're on an empty tile, if so we place our `X` marker and if the function's return value
 is `true` we set the `Game` component in a `Computer` state (which means it's the computers turn to play)